Buddhism in Myanmar: Buddhism in the Bagan Kingdom

-The Bamar people (Burmese) also adopted Buddhism as they came into contact with the Pyu and Mon civilizations.
+The Myanma people (Burmans) also adopted Buddhism as they came into contact with the Pyu and Mon civilizations.
 Initially, Burmese Buddhism was dominated by an eclectic Buddhism called Ari Buddhism, which included Mahayana and Vajrayana elements as well animist practices like nat worship and influences from Brahmanism.

-The Bamar adoption of Buddhism accelerated in the 11th century during the reign of king Anawrahta (Pali: Aniruddha, 1044–1077) who transformed the Bagan Kingdom into a major power in the region through the conquest of the Irrawady river valley, which included the Mon city of Thaton.
+The Bamar adoption of Buddhism accelerated in the 11th century during the reign of king Anawrahta (Pali: Aniruddha, 1044–1077) who transformed the Bagan Kingdom into a major power in the region through the conquest of the Irrawaddy river valley, which included the Mon city of Thaton.
 During his reign, Mon Buddhist culture, architecture and writing came to be largely assimilated into the Bamar culture.

 Though later historical chronicles (like the Sāsanavaṃsa) state that Anawrahta conquered Thaton in order to obtain the Buddhist scriptures and that a "pure Theravada Buddhism" was established during his reign, it is likely that Theravada was known in Bagan before the 11th century.
 Furthermore, Bagan Theravāda was never truly "pure" as it included local animist rites, Naga worship and Brahmanical rites associated with Vishnu officiated by Brahmin priests.

 Anawrahta implemented a series of religious reforms throughout his kingdom, attempting to weaken the power of the Tantric Mahayana Ari monks (also called "Samanakuttakas") and their unorthodox ways.
 Burmese historical chronicles state that Anawrahta was converted by a Mon bhikkhu, Shin Arahan, to Theravāda Buddhism.
 The king may have been worried about the influence of the forest dwelling Ari Buddhist monks and sought a way to subvert their power.
 The Ari monks, who ate evening meals, drank liquor, and presided over animal sacrifices and sexual rites, were considered heretical by the more orthodox Theravāda circles of monks like Shin Arahan.

 Anawrahta banished many Ari priests who refused to conform and many of them fled to Popa Hill and the Shan Hills.
 Anawrahta also invited Theravāda scholars from the Mon lands, Sri Lanka and India to Bagan.
 Their scholarship helped revitalize a more orthodox form of Theravāda Buddhism, with a focus on Pali learning and Abhidhamma philosophy.
 Anawrahta is also known as a great temple builder.
 Some of his main achievements include the Shwezigon Pagoda and the Shwesandaw Pagoda.

 However, Anawrahta did not attempt to remove all non-Theravāda elements from his kingdom.
 Indeed, Anawrahta continued to support some Mahayana practices.
 He allowed and even promoted the worship of the traditional Burmese nat spirits and allowed their worship in Buddhist temples and pagodas, presumably as a way to attract and appease the population and gradually have them accept the new Buddhist religion.